Nkzq/vite-frontend-starter/README.md

 </script>
 ```

-where template is the path of the twig template to be rendered (relative to the cwd), and data is the local context for that page (eventually merged with the globals provided via plugin options).
+Template is the path to the twig template to be rendered (relative to the cwd) and data is the local context for that page.

 If you want to go deeper with data, like for internationalization.
-You can create JSON files associated to the langugage you want to support.
+You can create a JSON files associated to the langugage you want to support.
 JSON files are located under `src/data/{lang}.json`.

 For example :

-Create a JSON file to support english language : `src/data/fr.json`
+Create a JSON file to support the french language : `src/data/fr.json`

 ```json
 {